Green Artist

 How Much To Charge For Wood Burning Art

-When I price my wood burning art, I like to calculate how much the materials cost, how many hours I spent on it, and then what I want to make per hour.
+When I price my wood burning art, I like to calculate how much the materials cost, how many hours I spent on it, and what I want to make per hour.

-It’s really hard to price handmade work because not everyone is willing to pay the price you deserve.
-My advice is to never sell yourself short and to charge what you need to charge to make money.
+It’s hard to price handmade work because not everyone is willing to pay the price you deserve.
+My advice is to never sell yourself short and charge what you need to charge to make money.

-There will always be customers who will be willing to pay!
+There will always be customers who will be willing to pay! 🙂

 Pricing out wood burning artwork can be determined by understanding these different categories: